 - CVs of each members of the management team;

 - The reason why you need the business finance;

 - Your business’ financial statements, including an income statement, balance sheet and cash flow statements;

-- Personal statements of assets and liabilities of all the partners, members or directors;
+- Personal statements of assets and liabilities of all the partners, members or company directors;

-- A 12-month cash flow forecast or financial projections;
+- A 12-month cash flow forecast or business financial projections;

-- The amount of your own contribution and the source of the funds.
+- The shareholders equity contribution and the payback source of the funds.

 Finally Words: Nigerian Banks That Will Give You Business Loan Without Collateral